Council Rock High School South

-Council Rock High School South is a public high school located in Holland, Bucks County, Pennsylvania.
+Council Rock High School South is a public high school located in Holland, Pennsylvania.
 It is operated by the Council Rock School District.

-The school was built in 2002 in order to address the overpopulation at what was then the district's only high school, now known as Council Rock High School North.
+The school was built in 2002, in order to address the overpopulation at what was then the district's only high school, now known as Council Rock High School North.
 South currently serves grades 9-12 and houses over 2000 students.

 The school colors are blue, white, and gold, and the sports teams are known as The Golden Hawks.